How is coconut oil made and what is copra?

 What does coconut oil offer?

-When applying coconut oil to the skin, it has a soothing and protective effect.
-Not just the skin will benefit from the coconut oil; by using coconut oil in your dishes, you make a conscious and healthy choice.
+When applying coconut oil to the skin, it has a soothing effect.
+Not just the skin will be happy with coconut oil; by using coconut oil in your dishes, you make a conscious choice.

 Although you may not like coconut, it can be worth trying out the coconut oil.
 It actually has but a very subtle flavor and scent.
 It cannot be compared to the flavor and scent of the original coconut, especially not when, for instance, you fry your vegetables in coconut oil.

 If you really dislike the scent and flavor of coconut oil, you can choose the deodorized variant of coconut oil.
 It is recommended however, to choose a coconut oil that has only been deodorized and not further refined.
 Always go for BIO and top quality coconut oil.

 Coconut oil is an oil that doesn’t dry out.
-It penetrates the skin and will protect it against dehydration.
+It penetrates the skin.

 Coconut oil becomes liquid at about 25° C. Next to applying the coconut oil to your skin or using it in your dishes, coconut oil is also very suitable for mixing with for instance essential oils.

 The Amanprana extra virgin coconut oil with fresher than fresh guarantee

 The Amanprana coconut oil is different.
 We actually give you a fresher than fresh guarantee; there is a maximum 48 hour delay between peeling and pressing of the coconut.

 What does cold-pressed or extra virgin coconut oil mean?
 It means the oil has been mechanically pressed instead of chemically.
 In addition, only low temperatures are used, without the use of chemicals.
 Quite important because excessive temperatures can cause strong flavor differences and changes in nutritional value.